While newsletters aren’t anything new, they’ve managed to stay one of the most convenient and popular ways to get updated on the latest information.

 3. Great layout

 What’s the point of crafting great content if reading and navigating it is a struggle?
-For this reason, it’s crucial you lay out all the design elements of the newsletter in a way that allows a balance between whitespace, headings, and organized sections of content.
+For this reason, it’s crucial you apply design principles to lay out all the elements of the newsletter in a way that allows a balance between whitespace, headings, and organized sections of content.
 Not only will this be visually appealing, but it will also be easily scannable.

 Another thing to keep in mind is your font choice and color palette choice, as well as the visuals you go for, as this affects how effectively your message is being communicated and the reading experience in general.